The Holy Spirit ... Elohim's Life and Power

 “Yahushua answered, Verily, verily, I say unto thee, Except a man be born of water and of the Spirit, he cannot enter into the kingdom of Elohim” (John 3:5).

-“But as then, he that was born after the flesh persecuted him that was born after the Spirit, even so it is now” (Galatians 4:29).
+”But as then, he that was born after the flesh persecuted him that was born after the Spirit, even so it is now” (Gal.
+4:29).

 Man is composed of three parts . . . the spirit, the soul, and the body.
-See 1 Thessalonians 5:23.
+"And the very Elohim of peace sanctify you wholly; and I pray Elohim your whole spirit and soul and body be preserved blameless unto the coming of our Master Yahushua Messiah [Lord Jesus Christ]" (1 Thess.
+5:23, emphasis added).
 The body is the physical aspect of life . . . the flesh and blood.
 The soul of man contains his intellect, his sensibilities and his will.
-The soul is the total real person . . . the personality of the individual.
+The soul is the total person . . . the personality of the individual.
 The spirit is the life-giving force.
 When you lose the spirit, you die.
 See Ecclesiastes 8:8; 12:7; James 2:26.
 Even so the Holy Spirit is the LIFE-FORCE OF ELOHIM.
 It is the life and power that emanates from the Father and the Son.
 They both share the same Spirit or life-force which belongs to the Father.
 "All things that the Father hath are Mine: therefore said I, that He shall take of Mine, and shall show it unto you" (John 16:15, emphasis added).
 This is how both the Father and His Son can abide in or dwell in a person at the same time.

 “I will not leave you comfortless: I will come to you” (John 14:18).